Summer Fruit Salad

 Erin’s Easy Entertaining Tips

 I love a recipe that’s versatile for all times of day.
-And as someone who’s got kids, I’m all about serving this easy fruit salad recipe morning, mid-day and evening because, well, who doesn’t want to eat more fruit, especially in the summertime?
+And as someone who’s got kids, I’m all about serving this easy fruit salad recipe morning, mid-day and evening for dessert because, well, who doesn’t want to eat more fruit, especially in the summertime?

 If you’re planning to share this recipe with friends this summer, I think that’s a brilliant idea because it makes a decently large fruit salad!